 Sellers have to provide an EPC to potential buyers.
-They can be a helpful guide to the energy efficiency of a property but should not be taken as gospel.
+An EPC can be a helpful guide to the energy efficiency of a property but should not be taken as gospel.

 What is an EPC?

 Energy Performance Certificates (EPCs) include information about the property’s energy use and costs as well as recommendations about how to make it more efficient and cheaper to run.
 Properties are ranked from A to G, A being the most energy efficient.
 As of April 2018 properties ranked F or G will not be allowed to be let to tenants.
 As such rating will be especially important to landlords looking to buy a property to let.

 Sellers in Scotland have to provide a more extensive “home report”, which includes an EPC, as well as a survey and a property questionnaire.

 Should I let an EPC decide whether or not I buy a property?

-An EPC when you are buying gives you a guide as to how energy efficient a property is before you buy it and an EPC indicates some of the inefficiencies that could become expensive, as well as how much you should expect to pay to fix them.
+An EPC when you are buying gives you a guide as to how energy efficient a property is.
+An EPC indicates some of the energy inefficiencies that could become expensive, as well as how much you should expect to pay to fix them.

-- But EPCs should not be taken too seriously when you are buying.
+But EPCs should not be taken too seriously when you are buying.
 The energy assessment doesn’t take into account how many people live in the property and assessors don’t have access to energy bills.